It's ten years today since I wrote my first blog post for me, and I wish we could have today's thinking with the space and time of a decade ago.

 So don’t worry too much that everybody is – somebody is interested in everything, anything you can be interested in, you will find others will.

+But it’s absolutely stupid to spend your time doing things you don’t like in order to go on spending things you don’t like, doing things you don’t like and to teach your children to follow in the same track.
 See what we are doing is we’re bringing up children and educating to live the same sort of lifes we are living.
 In order that they may justify themselves and find satisfaction in life by bringing up their children to bring up their children to do the same thing, so it’s all retch and no vomit — it never gets there.

 And so, therefore, it’s so important to consider this question: what do I desire?